The Life of Elon Musk

 Where Did Elon Musk Grow Up?

 Elon was born, or possibly engineered, in South Africa in 1971.
 His father, Errol, was an electromechanical engineer; his mother, Maye, a model and nutritional scientist.
-The eldest of three children, Elon grew up with his brother, Kimbal, and sister, Toska, in the suburbs of Pretoria.
+The eldest of three children, Elon grew up with his brother and sister, Kimbal and Toska, in the suburbs of Pretoria.

-After he finished school, Elon set a goal of escaping his homeland.
-He spent a year working at a farm and lumber mill in Saskatchewan, before moving to the US to pursue a career in physics, programming, or both.
+After graduating high school, Elon set a goal of escaping his homeland.
+He spent a year working at a farm and lumber mill in Canada before moving to the US to pursue a career in physics, programming, or both.

 Elon graduated in 1994 and moved to California.
 He held two summer internships in Silicon Valley before starting a PhD in Applied Physics and Materials Science at Stanford.
 But Musk never completed his PhD.
 In fact, he quit after two days to crack on with saving the world and everything.